Multimodality in VR: A survey: Applications

 \subsection{Medicine}

-The potential uses of VR for medical applications have been studied from decades, and research on this field has evolved as the virtual technologies have done so.
-Satava et al.~\cite{satava1999virtual} presented a review about how VR technologies play an important role in telemedicine, from remote diagnosis to complex teleinterventions.
-Other works focused on the use of VR in the areas of surgical planning, interoperative navigation, and surgical simulations~\cite{rosen1996evolution, satava1998current}.
-This has been possible, to a large extent, due to the increasingly photorealistic representation of the anatomy (both in terms of physical tissue properties and of physiological parameters) that virtual environments are achieving.
+The potential uses of VR for medical applications have been studied for decades, and research on this field has evolved as the virtual technologies have done so.
+Satava et al.~\cite{satava1999virtual} presented a review about how VR \csur{has become an integral technology of medicine both for profesionals and patients alike: from medical image visualization and preoperative planning to teaching and simulation, including teleinterventions and rehabilitation.} Other works focused more deeply on the use of VR in the areas of surgical planning, interoperative navigation, and surgical simulations~\cite{rosen1996evolution, satava1998current}. \csur{The possibility of virtualizing a real human body previously scanned and watching it from a far more realistic, immersive perspective than through a conventional display is of great use for health professionals.} This has been possible, to a large extent, due to the increasingly photorealistic representation of the anatomy (both in terms of physical tissue properties and of physiological parameters) that virtual environments are achieving.